MetaSUB/bioinformatics_management/bioinformatics_update_aug_2018.md

 For convenience the `hudson_alpha_library` directory is subdivided into directories for hudson alpha projects which are themselves divided into directories for flowcells.
 As such the complete path for a given file looks like this `hudson_alpha_library/haib18CEM5453/HMC2KCCXY/haib18CEM5453_HMC2KCCXY_SL336821.fastq.gz`.

 Source files from the same sample are never concatenated in the standard processing pipeline.
 This is because 1) such instances are rare, 2) technical replicates provide useful quality control, 3) managing such events is likely to lead to larger issues with organization.
 Of course custom analyses may concatenate as they see fit.

+## Potential Projects

+We discussed several potential projects at the MetaSUB meeting
+- Sandboxes to facilitate data analysis
+- Kmer countign in the CAP (in progress)
+- Batch Normalization of Samples
+- Sequence search against MetaSUB data (in progress by Andre Kahles)
+- Uncertainty in taxonomic Assignments